NickKarpowicz/LightwaveExplorer/README.md

 - Add new controls for the appearance of plots, which you can access by clicking the ↔️ button on the bottom of the window.
 - Fixed a bug where a FROG file loaded for pulse 2 wouldn't be used.
 - Fixed a bug where very large grids whose dimensions were divisible by 4 but not by 8 would look weird.
+- The LightwaveExplorer python module is now on pip! i.e. you can run "pip install LightwaveExplorer" to get the latest version.

 #### Changes in 2025.1:
 - Fixed a bug introduced in 2025.0 where on CUDA the plasma would not affect fields in the y-direction